No 4 Independent Company

 Killed in action or died of wounds

-Lance Corporal John Stewart, 5 troop, was fatally wounded during operations at Dragone Hill, Salerno, Italy, and died on way to the Regimental Aid Post He was then buried by 41 RM Commando.
+Lance Corporal John Stewart, 5 troop, was fatally wounded during operations at Dragone Hill, Salerno, Italy, and died on way to the Regimental Aid Post.
+Reported as buried by 41 RM Commando but his grave was never subsequently found.
 Son of John and Francis Stewart, of Clubmoor, Liverpool.

 SUMNER, Frank